-The resident engineer may accept use of contractor-proposed devices on the Authorized Material List for Highway Safety Features.
+The resident engineer may accept use of contractor-proposed devices on the Authorized Materials List for Highway Safety Features.

-Determine if the temporary traffic control devices to be used are on the Authorized Material List for Signing and Delineation Materials and if they require a certificate of compliance.
+Determine if the temporary traffic control devices to be used are on the Authorized Materials List for Signing and Delineation Materials and if they require a certificate of compliance.

 Request a list of Category 2 temporary traffic control devices to be used on the project and copies of their Federal Highway Administration (FHWA) acceptance letters.

-Verify that Category 3 temporary traffic control devices are on the Authorized Material List for Highway Safety Features.
+Verify that Category 3 temporary traffic control devices are on the Authorized Materials List for Highway Safety Features.